Alice Wu: The Half of It (2020)

-After her mother's condition improved, Wu started writing again, but continually encountered writer's block.
+After a 16 year break from the film industry and dabbling in few projects that never left the developmental stage, Wu’s mother's condition improved, and she began writing again, but continually encountered writer's block.
 To get over this hurdle, Wu wrote a $1,000 check out to the National Rifle Association of America, an organization she despises, and gave it to her friend.
 She told her, "if this first draft is not written, you are sending that check in."
-This draft evolved into The Half of It, a coming-of-age comedy-drama film written, directed, and produced by Wu.
+This draft evolved into The Half of It, a coming-of-age comedy-drama film written, directed, and produced by Wu, which was loosely based on her teenage friendships.

 The feature script appeared on the Black List in 2018.
-The film is a romantic comedy which follows a Chinese-American teenager as she helps a boy win over his crush, who she also has a romantic interest in.
+The film is a romantic comedy which follows a Chinese-American teenager, Ellie Chu, as she helps a boy, Paul Munsky, win over his crush, Aster Flores, who she also has a romantic interest in.
 It is loosely based on her own teenage bond with an unexpected friend.
 The film stars Charmed actress Leah Lewis, Daniel Diemer, and Alexxis Lemire in the leading roles.
 The film was announced in April 2020 as the winner of the Founders Award for Best Narrative Feature at the 2020 Tribeca Film Festival.
 It was released on Netflix on May 1, 2020 and received highly positive reviews.

+Other Work

 In 2022, Wu wrote and directed the commercial "The Note," for Oreo, in collaboration with PFLAG.
 "The Note" showcases one step in a young Chinese American man’s coming out journey and emphasizes the role family members can play as lifelong allies for their LGBTQ+ loved ones.
+Adweek recognized the commercial as “one of the top 10 commercials of 2022”.

+Wu has also taken part in episodic television.
+She directed the second episode of the 2022 comedy-drama Hulu original miniseries, Fleishman is in Trouble, titled “Welcome to Paniquil”.
+Also for Hulu, Wu directed an episode titled “Chinatown Expert” for the TV series Interior Chinatown, an action comedy-drama based on Charles Yu’s 2020 novel of the same name.
+The episode was released on November 19, 2024.

+Reception

+Saving Face was not considered a box office success upon its release and did not achieve mainstream commercial success.
+However, almost immediately, the film became a cult classic with its strong impact, particularly on queer and Asian audiences.
+Additionally, the film was a critical success, winning several awards and honors and becoming widely recognized in the film world.
+The film has stood the test of time and “is still screened, studied, and celebrated to this day”.
+The cultural significance of Saving Face presently remains today and is still “one of the few lesbian movies in American film history to not only feature Asian women in the lead roles, but also have a happy ending”.